xu-yuan1/openvino-docs/pages/openvino_docs_install_guides_movidius_setup_guide.rst

-.. index:: pair: page; Configurations for IEI Mustang-V100-MX8-R10 card
+.. index:: pair: page; Configurations for IEI Mustang-V100-MX8-R10 Card
 .. _doxid-openvino_docs_install_guides_movidius_setup_guide:

-Configurations for IEI Mustang-V100-MX8-R10 card
+Configurations for IEI Mustang-V100-MX8-R10 Card
 ================================================

-:target:`doxid-openvino_docs_install_guides_movidius_setup_guide_1md_openvino_docs_install_guides_movidius-setup-guide`
+:target:`doxid-openvino_docs_install_guides_movidius_setup_guide_1md_openvino_docs_install_guides_configurations_for_iei_card`

 .. note:: These steps are only required for **IEI Mustang-V100-MX8-R10** card. **IEI Mustang-V100-MX8-R11** card doesn't require any additional steps and it's completely configured using the :ref:`general guidance <doxid-openvino_docs_install_guides_installing_openvino_ivad_vpu>`.

 The IEI Mustang-V100-MX8 is an OEM version of the Intel® Vision Accelerator Design with Intel® Movidius™ VPUs.
-This guide assumes you have installed the `Mustang-V100-MX8 <https://download.ieiworld.com/>`__ and the `Intel® Distribution of OpenVINO™ toolkit <https://software.intel.com/content/www/us/en/develop/tools/openvino-toolkit.html>`__.
+This guide assumes you have installed the `Mustang-V100-MX8 <https://download.ieiworld.com/>`__ and Intel® Distribution of OpenVINO™ toolkit.

 Instructions in this guide for configuring your accelerator include: